RockyNiu/langchain-crash-course/README.md

 - Add `.vscode/launch.json` to debug the current file in VSCode.
 - Changes of code examples:
    - Add Perplexity API to ChatModel.
+- Add [ollama](https://ollama.com/) to host local LLMs and Embeddings.

 ## Notes
+### for Windows Subsystem for Linux (WSL)
-- Might need: Use google cloud CLI in Windows Subsystem for Linux (WSL) - [Reference](https://stackoverflow.com/questions/76983714/how-can-i-get-gcloud-auth-to-open-the-windows-browser-via-wsl)
+- Might need for google cloud cli - [Reference](https://stackoverflow.com/questions/76983714/how-can-i-get-gcloud-auth-to-open-the-windows-browser-via-wsl)
    - install `wslu` in WSL
       -
       ```bash